vj-1988/AudioNet-V1/README.md

 1) GTX 1050 TI 4 GB

 ## One Dimensional CNN
-Here, 1-D convolutions (linear convolutions) are used to classify the speech signal.
+Here, 1-D convolutions (linear convolutions) are used on top of regular hidden layers to classify the speech signal.
 The dataset used is Google's speech Commands Dataset

-The network has five convolutional layers with kernel size 32 and stride of 4.
+The network has five 1-D convolutional layers with kernel size 32 and stride of 4.
 They are followed by four hidden layers with 512 neurons each.
 The network has approximately 10 million parameters in total.

 ### Data Augmentation used